kexiZeroing/FE-Learning-notes/doc/start-js-stack-project.md

 - `module`: Specifies the module system when generating module code.
 The values are "amd", "commonJS", "es2015", "es6", "esnext", "none", "system", "umd".
 - `baseUrl`: Lets you set a base directory to resolve non-absolute module names.
 With `"baseUrl": "."`, it will look for files starting at the same folder as the `jsconfig.json`.
 - `paths`: A series of entries which re-map imports to lookup locations relative to the `baseUrl`, e.g. `"@models/*": ["app/models/*"]`.
 - `checkJs`: Enable type checking on JavaScript files.
 This is the equivalent of including `// @ts-check` at the top of all JavaScript files which are included in your project.
+(Set `allowJs: true` in `tsconfig.json` to tell TypeScript to allow a reference to regular JavaScript files.)

 ### Live Reload and Hot Reload
 > When a file is edited, the dev server recompiles with the changes, then pushes a notification to the client code in the browser.
 The app code can then subscribe to "some file changed" notifications, re-import the new version of the code, and swap out the old code for the new code as the app is still running.